choria-io/website/blog/content/post/2020/07/01/choria_scout.md

 ## Features

-As Choria is very framework focused, and really an operations integration platform at heart, I am not trying to solve all the problems myself but focusing on maximising the integration possibilities.
+As Choria is very framework focused, and really an operations integration platform at heart, I am not trying to solve all the problems myself but focusing on maximising the integration possibilities - we'll supply a batteries included system, but it will be highly interoperable with Cloud Native technologies.

 So here's first a few screenshots of Dashboards and such and then I'll break down the features.

 ![](health-overview-small.png)